AB-programming/english_server/README.md

 Clone to local, open with IDE(Intellij IDEA), pull dependencies, and start

+Note that the configuration files are in src/main/java/com.abprogramming.config and src/main/resources/application.yml, Note the changes!

 ## If you like it, please click a star, thank you!